 Martin is the Chairman of AELP and CEO of Skills Training UK.
 His company Skills Training UK is a national provider of bespoke Apprenticeship and Traineeship programmes, with a particular focus on individual and business improvement and has direct contracts with the Education and Skills Funding Agency for Apprenticeships, Traineeships, the Study Programme and ESF delivery.

-Martin is one of the original creators of AELP and has been elected as its Chairman for each of the last fourteen years.
-Starting with just a handful, AELP now has over 800 members.
+Martin is one of the original creators of AELP and has been elected as its Chairman for each of the last fifteen years.
+Starting with just a handful, AELP now has over 880 members.
 Martin works closely with AELP’s Chief Executive, Mark Dawe, particularly on policy developments and issues, affecting members, their learners and employer customers.

 Other appointments held include, the advisory boards of the “End to End Review of Modern Apprenticeships”, and the “Foster Review of FE”, board membership of the Learning and Skills Development Agency (LSDA) and Quality Improvement Agency (QIA) where he was Chair of the Finance Committee.
 He was also a long standing member of both the Further Education & Skills Ministerial Advisory Panel and the Apprenticeship Ambassador’s Network.